 2008* - The Maltese Falcon by Dashiell Hammett

 2009* - poetry and stories by Edgar Allen Poe

 2010* - The Call of the Wild by Jack London

 2011* - The Adventures of Tom Sawyer by Mark Twain

 2013* - The Great Gatsby by F. Scott Fitzgerald

 2014* - To Kill a Mockingbird by Harper Lee

 2015 - The Book Thief by Markus Zusak

 Irving's Community Read takes many hands to make possible.
-Local partners include the Irving ISD, the City of Irving Parks and Recreation department, the Irving Heritage Society, the Irving Black Arts Council and the National Boy Scout Museum.
+Local partners over the past decade include the Irving ISD, the City of Irving Parks and Recreation department, the Irving Heritage Society, the Irving Black Arts Council, and the National Boy Scout Museum.